Multimedia Gallery

 In the Middle Ages, Sant Mateu was made wealthy by the silk trade.
 Now you can discover its rich heritage by visiting its beautiful historic centre.

-Sant Mateu is a charming village in inland province of Castellón, known historically as the capital of the county of Baix Maestrat.
-You’ll have a wonderful time here getting lost in the labyrinthian streets and discovering its gastronomy, culture and traditions.
-In Medieval times, Sant Mateu was made wealthy by the silk trade.
+Sant Mateu is a charming village in inland province of Castellón that was historically the capital of El Baix Maestrat.
+You’ll have a wonderful time here getting lost in the labyrinthian streets and discovering the local gastronomy, culture and traditions.
+In medieval times, Sant Mateu was made wealthy by the silk trade.

-One of the best ways to really appreciate the wonders of Sant Mateu is to take a guided tour of its monuments.
-You’ll discover its porticoed main plaza, Gothic palaces, such as the town hall and Palacio Borrull, as well as Renaissance buildings, like Marqués de Villores palace.
+One of the best ways to really appreciate the wonders of Sant Mateu is to take a guided tour of the sights.
+You’ll discover its porticoed main plaza, Gothic palaces, such as the Townhall and Borrull Palace, as well as Renaissance buildings, like Marqués de Villores Palace.
 The local museums will immerse you even further into the village’s history, as well as its customs and traditions.
-The highlight of the tour, and the iconic monument in Sant Mateu, is the Archpriest church, a beautiful example of Romanesque and Castellón Gothic architecture.
+We’d also recommend visiting Sant Mateu’s most iconic sight, San Mateo Apóstol Archpriest Church, a beautiful example of Romanesque and Gothic architecture in the Region of Valencia

-The tour will continue into the surrounding countryside, including Valle del Ángel, where you can see the oldest olive groves in Spain, planted over 2,000 years ago.
+Next, venture into the surrounding countryside, including El Ángel Valley, where you can see the oldest olive groves in Spain, planted over 2,000 years ago.

-Have a wonderful time exploring the historic centre of Sant Mateu, though you might find that one visit is not quite enough.
+Discover all of Sant Mateu’s heritage: you might find that one visit won’t be quite enough.